Home Page

 Figure 0

-So, we need to integrate $f(x)$ over our domain $[1,\infty)$ and see what analytical solutions - if any - occur.
+We need to integrate $f(x)$ over our domain $[1,\infty)$ and see what analytical solutions - if any - emerge.

-Since $\infty$ is not itself a value, we should rewrite our improper integral using limits and a dummy variable $t$, and evaluate:
+Since $\infty$ is not itself a value of this expression, we could rewrite our improper integral using limits and a dummy variable $t$, and evaluate:

 $$\bbox[8px,border:1px solid black]{ \lim_{t \rightarrow \infty} \int_{1}^{t}\frac{1}{x^2}\ dx = \lim_{t \rightarrow \infty} \left[1 - \frac{1}{t}\right] = 1 - \cancelto{0}{\lim_{t \rightarrow \infty} \left[\frac{1}{t}\right]} = \bbox[#FF1,8px,border:0px solid red]{1}\ } \tag{Eq.
 4} $$

-How Can We Demonstrate that this Solution is Not Trivial?
+How Could We Demonstrate that this Solution is Not Trivial?

 Figure 1